 Complete the Stipended Graduate Assistantships Social Security Number Letter Request.
 You will be asked to provide information such as the College where you will be providing services and your start date.

-Present the letter to the Social Security Administration in order to apply for a Social Security Number.
+Present the letter to the Social Security Administration (SSA) in order to apply for an SSN.
 For detailed instructions on how to apply for a Social Security Number, refer to the Social Security Number section of the OGS website.
-Please note, the processing time for an SGA Social Security Number letter is five business days.
-It is the student’s responsibility to notify OGS if there are any changes to his/her SGA.